Cormorants on Anglesey

 Where to find them: Glaslyn Estuary or Dyfi Valley

 Ospreys are one of the most recent, and certainly one of the most spectacular, birds to recolonise Wales.
-Your chances of seeing one along the route of the Wales Coast Path are much enhanced by visiting the Montgomeryshire Wildlife Trust's, Dyfi Osprey Project at Cors Dyfi near Machynlleth.
+Your chances of seeing one along the route of the Wales Coast Path are much enhanced by visiting the Dyfi Wildlife Centre at Cors Dyfi (run by Montgomeryshire Wildlife Trust) near Machynlleth.
 Further north, the Glaslyn Osprey Project is based at Pont Croesor in the Glaslyn Valley.

 Stonechats on the Glamorgan Heritage Coast